fruitByTheForLoops/GraceFlopper/NORMS.markdown

 ### Opinions on Personal Time

 - Kevin: I prefer to have a strict daytime working schedule with nights and weekends to myself.
 Happy to do overtime, but it would need to be explicitly planned rather than assumed.
+- Jason: Prefers afternoon, after lunch is best.
+- Jeff: Has no preferences.
+Strong all day long.

 ### Anticipated Conflicts
 _Put conflicts here_